induane/asinine-website/topics/articles/2019/editorial/article_35.rst

 In order to "crack" a password (which is shorthand for taking a hash value and determining what password was used to generate it) one needs the actual usernames and hash values.
-This being the crown jewels of the authentication system, a very very small select group of persons would have access to this data.
+These being the crown jewels of the authentication system, a very very small select group of persons should have access to this data.
 An analyst—even one with top-secret clearance—should only have access to login to SPIRNet to access material related to their work, not access to all of the authentication systems underlying data.
-If Manning instead had physical access to the computers on which the hashes were stored it would still mean that they were not using any sort of disk encryption.
+If Manning had physical access to the computers on which the hashes were stored and was able to access the data, it would mean that they were not encrypting their stored data.

 Assuming that Manning somehow got a hold of this map of usernames-hash values, if the system were properly salted and had multi-hash applied, then even with